Ancestors lost in the crowd?

 Church spire collapses

-We deeply lament to learn that on Wednesday afternoon, about three o’clock, the beautiful tower and spire of the new church of the Holy Trinity building at Halstead, which was nearly completed, fell to the ground, and is now a mass of ruin.
-"On hurrying to the spot" says out informant, "the scene we witnessed was most awful, for the first impression was that all the labourers were beneath the ruins; and the shrieks of their wives and children were dreadful."
+We deeply lament to learn that on Wednesday afternoon, about three o'clock, the beautiful tower and spire of the new church of the Holy Trinity building at Halstead, which was nearly completed, fell to the ground, and is now a mass of ruin.
+"On hurrying to the spot" says our informant, "the scene we witnessed was most awful, for the first impression was that all the labourers were beneath the ruins; and the shrieks of their wives and children were dreadful."

 Most providentially this was not the case.
 It appears that Mr. Johnstone, the builder, about five minutes before the catastrophe, saw the tower was in danger, and immediately ordered all the labourers to come off.
 This was done; and with the exception of three all got clear.
 The three men alluded to are severely hurt, and we understand one is in some danger.
 Had it not been for the timely warning the sacrifice of life would have been awful.